attila-lendvai/maru/doc/compiler.md

 Maru, the language, is implemented as an evaluator (aka an interpreter, a VM).
-But Maru is also self-hosting, which means that the implementation language of this evaluator is also Maru... although only a subset of the full language.
+But Maru is also self-hosting, which means that the implementation language of this evaluator is also Maru... (although only a subset of the full language).

 The compiler can compile a list of named definitions (an *environment*) to the target language; i.e. to the language of the foundational [platform](platforms.md)